danielsoleymani/BigIdeasFinalProject/README.md

 People under Health Insurance by neighborhood https://data.wprdc.org/dataset/pittsburgh-american-community-survey-2015-miscellaneous-data/resource/c9fd5859-ed34-4151-a13e-d7a25839f4d3

 Rank each neighborhood based on the members that have any form of health insurance, taking into account the potential error reported on the members that may have health insurance.
-There will be a bar chart showing some of the top neighborhoods, as well as their error margins, with a special chart also showing members of each age range and what type of insurance that they have.
+There will be a bar chart showing some of the top neighborhoods with a special chart also showing members of each age range and what type of insurance that they have.

-This is a project that eva
+This is a project that evaluated the best neighborhood in Pittsburgh on account of three safety categories: crime in the area, number of fires, and amount of health insurance for each neighborhood.